Gassandrid/ewan.my/content/Notes/Independent Math/Markov Chains/Markov Chains Explained - 1.md

 _for a [Normalized Nerd](https://youtu.be/i3AkTO9HLXo?si=0HlExQr2nVNWsNEG) video_

-Markhov chains are used for everything - statistics, biology, and machine learning of course.
+Markov chains are used for everything - statistics, biology, and machine learning of course.
 They allow for some very interesting probability theory.

 Let's start with an example.

 ---

-Imagine there is a restaurant that serves 3 different kinds of foods: **burger**, **pizza**, and **hotdog**.
+Imagine there is a restaurant that serves 3 different kinds of foods: **burger**, **pizza**, and **hot-dog**.
 However, they have a weird rule where they only serve one of these 3 items on any given day.
-And, it depends what they served yesterday.
+And, it depends on what they served yesterday.

 Essentially, if you know the probabilities and what they served today, you could predict what they will serve tomorrow.